james-sheridan-code/credit_portfolio/README.md

 - The breakeven interest rate to charge them
 - Expected annual profit from the client
 - What features lead to the client's probability of default

-### Key Features:
-- Simple dropdown options for client features
-- Sliders for the Loss Given Default
-- Interactive graphs for portfolio profit and client's features

 ### Tech Stack: